videvelops/xmas-countdown/README.md

 # Xmas Countdown
-A basic HTML, CSS and JS countdown to Christmas that you stick up on your PC or smth.
+A basic HTML, CSS and JS Christmas countdown timer.

-yea it looks sh1t i know. i put about 5 mins work into it. if you want to you can edit it to add an image or whatever, you could create a pull request ig? finally, if you want, star the repo
+A demo can be found [here](https://violet-the.dev/countdown)

+(Yes I know it looks crap.
+It was 5 minutes of work.
+It's under the MIT license so modify it if you want and/or create a pull request to improve it :D)